shapeoko/Docs/content/wiring_2.md

 This is the terminal block method.
 This method is pretty easy, but requires that you make some preparations **WHILE** you are assembling the machine.
 It is especially suited if you have short motor leads, or want to expand your machine beyond the reach of your motor leads.

+**Note:** The photographs show one way to do the wiring, but it would be better to follow the electronics layout svg wiring diagram.
+Eventually the photographs will be re-taken.

 ![Z-axis wiring with terminal blocks](wiring/rear_rendered_with_tb.png)

 ![wiring with terminal blocks](wiring/rendered_wiring_right_tb.png)